aimeetacchi/gatsby-blog-setup/src/pages/03-02-19-second-post/index.md

 ---
-title: "My first Blog  post"
+title: "My second Blog  post"
-description: This post is my first post in  gatsbyjs.
+description: This post is my second post in  gatsbyjs.
 date: '31-01-2019'
 image: image1.jpg
 ---

-My first blog post in gatsbyjs
+My second blog post in gatsbyjs

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s,